Iblouse/Proactive-churn-prevention/portfolio1_recruiter_ready.md

 *Figure 1: Customer segmentation by churn risk tier (n=6,000).
 Nearly 47% of customers (2,825) fall into High or Critical risk tiers, representing $2.54M in CLV exposure.*

-With a mean Customer Lifetime Value of **$1,931** and an overall churn rate of **21.0%**, this isn't an abstract ML problem.
-It's a revenue protection challenge with concrete dollar amounts.
+With a mean Customer Lifetime Value of **$1,931** and an overall churn rate of **21.0%**, this is not an abstract ML problem.
+It is a revenue protection challenge with concrete dollar amounts.

 ---